 - Le Fort I: A horizontal fracture through the floor of maxillary sinuses with the teeth contained within the detached fragment.
-Only palate moves.
+Only the palate moves.

 *Rene Le Fort was a French physician at the turn of the 20th century.
-He discovered that the midface tended to fracture in three different ways when traumatising cadavers in quite gruesome, but scientifically important, ways.
+He discovered that the midface tended to fracture in three different ways when traumatising cadavers in quite gruesome but scientifically important ways.

-Clinical signs of Le Fort fractures are much the same signs as for ZMC and zygomatic arch fractures but signs are, for the most part, bilateral.
+Clinical signs of Le Fort fractures are much the same signs as for ZMC and zygomatic arch fractures, but signs are, for the most part, bilateral.
 Facial asymmetry, flattening or elongation may be evident in older children.

 Manage pain with non-pharmacologic and pharmacological measures.
-Oral and intravenous analgesia may be required but avoid intranasal analgesia in case of fracture.
+Oral and intravenous analgesia may be required, but avoid intranasal analgesia in case of fracture.

 All fractures should be discussed with the local maxillofacial service and/or ophthalmology if orbital involvement is present.
 A formal ophthalmological review should be carried out as early as is feasible in children with any suspected midfacial fracture.

-Most greenstick or minimally displaced fractures can be managed conservatively with soft diet, advice not to blow nose or hold nose closed while sneezing, antibiotic prophylaxis and a nasal decongestant.
+Most greenstick or minimally displaced fractures can be managed conservatively with a soft diet, advice not to blow nose or hold nose closed while sneezing, antibiotic prophylaxis and a nasal decongestant.